eriqande/mega-non-model-wgs-snakeflow/README.md

 ## Eric’s list of future enhancements

--   Parallelize the production of the gVCFs across chromosomes and scaffold groups, and then bcftools concat them at the end.
--   Think about running bcftools stats on each chromosome and scaffold group to avoid really long run times.
-Then plot the results with `plot-vcfstats` and also merge all the results with `plot-vcfstats`.
 -   Parallelize the GenotypeGVCFs step via a scatter-gather whereby the user can define `chromo_scatter.tsv` and a `scaff_group_scatter.tsv` files that break things down into X Mb blocks, where X might be